The Lie algebraic structure of colored networks: Introduction

+By representing the \(\sigma_i\)s as matrices, we introduce the semigroup algebra and the associated Lie algebra as follows.
+By writing a general element of the semigroup algebra as \bas f_1 +f_2 +f_3 +f_4 , \eas one can then introduce a Lie bracket in the usual way: \([A,B]=AB-BA\).
+This example is continued in Example \ref{exm:dim2col1exm1}, but with \(\sigma_1\) and \(\sigma_2\) interchanged and in \S\ref{sec:2osc} in a somewhat different setting. \end{Example}

+We started by trying to put the commutation relations of some concrete systems in the Jordan-Chevalley decomposition form \cite{humphreys2012introduction}.
+We collected information on the dimensions of the components of the Levi decomposition using \cite{MR2189632}.
+This was a bit of a frustrating activity since there was an exceptional case, namely ordinary differential equations without any color structure, that is, \(\CC=N\), where these dimensions follow a slightly different formula, making extrapolation very difficult (see the proof of Corollary \ref{cor:hom1} for details).
+However, with the correct general formula, it was not difficult to guess the structure of the Lie algebra given the number of cells and colors.
+What remained was a search for a unifying proof for all cases, and this is given here.
+That the final answer only depends on the number of cells and the number of colors was something that we had not expected at all when we started.

-We will show in this paper that the dimension of the network Lie algebra \(\mathfrak{net}_{\CC,N}\), where \(\CC\) is the number of colors, \(1\leq \CC\leq N\), equals \(\BB^2+\BB\CC+\CC^2\), with \(\BB=N-\CC\) (Some readers may want to simplify this expression, others may want to conjecture the structure of the Lie algebra from it).
-We notice that this result is as simple as it could be: it does not depend on how many cells have a given color, only the totals \(N\) and \(\CC\) play a role;
+We will show in this paper that the dimension of the network Lie algebra \(\mathfrak{net}_{\CC,N}\), that is the algebra of the Total Network with \(N\) cells and \(\CC\) colors, \(1\leq \CC\leq N\), equals \(\BB^2+\BB\CC+\CC^2\), with \(\BB=N-\CC\) (Some readers may want to simplify this expression to \(N^2-\BB\CC\), others may want to conjecture the structure of the Lie algebra from it).
+We notice that this result is as simple as it could be: it does not depend on how many cells have a given color; only the totals \(N\) and \(\CC\) play a role;